MCJack123/CraftOSOS/README.md

 ```
 VBoxManage convertfromraw CraftOSOS.img CraftOSOS.vdi --format VDI
 ```
 Then create a 64-bit Other OS VM using the VDI created earlier.
+Make sure the drive is on an IDE controller, and **set the controller type to PIIX3 (NOT PIIX4).**

 ### Installing on a real system
 Connect an IDE or SATA hard drive to your main computer, and flash the IMG file to the entire disk (NOT a partition!).
 On Windows, Rufus should work fine for this.
 On Mac or Linux, you can run this command: